piouson/kubernetes-bootcamp/README.md

 ## Learning Outcomes

-In summary, you will be learning cloud-native application development, which is a modern approach to building and running software applications that exploits the flexibility, scalability, and resilience of cloud computing.
+In summary, you will be learning cloud application development, which is a modern approach to building and running software applications that exploits the flexibility, scalability, and resilience of cloud computing.
 Some highlights include:

 - proficiency working on the command-line
 - proficiency working with containers